manshaa12/Electronic-ecommerce-website/README.md

 # Electronic-ecommerce-website

-Your project is an electronic e-commerce website developed using HTML, CSS, and Bootstrap.
+My project is an electronic e-commerce website developed using HTML, CSS, and Bootstrap.
 It focuses on creating essential pages and features for an online store.

 ### Purpose
 To build a basic e-commerce website with key functionalities using HTML, CSS, and Bootstrap.